 - an overview of a workshop or seminar you attended and want to share with HEPEX (see this post, for instance)

-- an interview, an announcement, etc.
+- an interview, etc.

 2) How should I write?
 Should I use figures, photos, tables?
 How long should it be?

 Your writing style is as important as the content of your post.
 Some tips are:

 - be concise, focus on one idea (one topic per post, as a general rule): do not put too many ideas in one unique article, but rather split it into several posts if needed; you can do a series of posts in HEPEX if you want,

 - be clear (as if you were talking to a friend), and prefer using active voice and casual writing in short paragraphs (no more than 2-3 sentences, as a general rule),

 - remember you are writing to a large audience of hundreds of HEPEX members, interested in meteorology, hydrology and water resources, who are operational forecasters, forecast users, scientists, young researchers, modelers, and decision-makers, and that you are not writing a technical report or a scientific paper (a blog post is a conversation!),